Skip to main content

 Obviously, it isn't a great idea to rely on the seller to choose the person who will perform the inspection.
 If you know someone in the area where the car is located, you can ask them to recommend a reliable mechanic.
 Failing that, a dealership that sells that model of vehicle can generally be trusted to provide an accurate assessment.
 And if you're the one ordering and paying for the inspection, the report should come directly to you and not through the seller.

-There are also several inspection services, such as Alliance Inspection Management and Automobile Inspections, that specialize in assisting buyers with long-distance purchases.
+Several inspection services, such as Alliance Inspection Management and Automobile Inspections, specialize in assisting buyers with long-distance purchases.
 As a last resort, a web search and careful examination of online user reviews can turn up an independent shop in the seller's area that can do the job for you.

 If the vehicle happens to be an exotic or collector car, online forums and clubs can be a great source of information.
 Individuals who live near the seller and own the same type of vehicle will likely be able to recommend reliable mechanics in the area.
 Some may even be familiar with the exact car you're thinking about buying.